 Originally a fishing village that profited from being situated on long-distance trading courses, Jinja was established as a city in 1901 by the British as an administrative centre for the Provincial Government Headquarters for the Busoga area.
 This took place around the same time that Lake Victoria’s significance in transport heightened due to the Uganda Railway joining Kisumu – a Kenyan town located on the lake with Mombasa on the Indian Ocean, 1,400 kilometres away.
 Jinja was able to increase it’s size due to cotton-packing, nearby sugar estates and access to the railway.
 In 1906 a street layout was established and Indian traders began to inhabit the area from around 1910.

 At one point in time, Jinja contained a massive East Indian community up until they were forced out of Uganda by Idi Amin in 1971/1972.
 Most of the architecture in Jinja is Indian-influenced, though the intricate shop-fronts and buildings were not maintained well after the departure of the Indians.
 Local industrial concerns also fell.
 The majority of the East Indians who are presently heading back to Uganda have decided to construct businesses once more.

 Accommodation: Two Per Room: Eden Rock Resort

-Facilities: Two per room with Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered